TITLE L

 XI-b.
 [Repealed.]

-XIII. ""Primary building line'' means a setback for primary structures of at least 50 feet from the reference line.
+XIII.
+"Primary building line" means a setback for primary structures of 50 feet from the reference line.

-XV. ""Protected shoreland'' means, for natural, fresh water bodies without artificial impoundments, for artificially impounded fresh water bodies, and for coastal waters and rivers, all land located within 250 feet of the reference line of public waters.
+XV.
+"Protected shoreland" means, for natural, fresh water bodies without artificial impoundments, for artificially impounded fresh water bodies, except private garden water features and ponds of less than 10 acres, and for coastal waters and rivers, all land located within 250 feet of the reference line of public waters.
+For river segments of third order or lower designated as protected under RSA 483:15 which are either designated after or for which specific exemptions are repealed after December 31, 2015, "protected shoreland" means all land located within 50 feet of the reference line of public water.

 (a) All lakes, ponds, and artificial impoundments greater than 10 acres in size.